cvat-ai/cvat/site/content/en/docs/manual/basics/workspace.md

 ### Adding grid overlay to image in CVAT

-To add grid to the image, do the following:
+To add the grid to the image, do the following:

 1. Open the **Image Settings** panel.
 2. Locate and check the box that